wbalmer/petitRADTRANS/docs/content/adding_opacities.rst

 These different options are explained in more detail below.

-.. caution:: **if you added opacities to pRT yourself in the past, before pRT3 was released (May 2024): these need to be converted to pRT3 format if you want to keep using them.** This is explained in `"Converting user-contributed opacities from pRT2 to pRT3 format" <#convert_opacities>`_.
+.. caution:: **if you added opacities to pRT yourself in the past, before pRT3 was released (May 2024): these need to be converted to pRT3 format if you want to keep using them.** This is explained in "Converting your custom pRT2 opacities to pRT3 format" `here <#converting-your-custom-prt2-opacities-to-prt3-format>`_.
 This conversion is necessary because we switched from Fortran binary tables to `HDF5 <https://en.wikipedia.org/wiki/Hierarchical_Data_Format>`_.
 Correlated-k opacity files you downloaded from ExoMol do not have to be converted, since we adopted their format.
 You still need to place them in differently called folders, however, see the instructions on "Importing opacity tables from the ExoMol website" `below <#importing-opacity-tables-from-the-exomol-website>`_.

 .. _ExoMolpRT: